apache/doris-website/versioned_docs/version-2.0/admin-manual/maint-monitor/metadata-operation.md

 8. Configuration of FE `master_sync_policy`, `replica_sync_policy`, and `txn_rollback_limit.`

 	`master_sync_policy` is used to specify whether fsync (), `replica_sync_policy` is called when Leader FE writes metadata log, and `replica_sync_policy` is used to specify whether other Follower FE calls fsync () when FE HA deploys synchronous metadata.
-In earlier versions of Doris, these two parameters defaulted to `WRITE_NO_SYNC`, i.e., fsync () was not called.
-In the latest version of Doris, the default has been changed to `SYNC`, that is, fsync () is called.
+In earlier versions of Oris, these two parameters defaulted to `WRITE_NO_SYNC`, i.e., fsync () was not called.
+In the latest version of Oris, the default has been changed to `SYNC`, that is, fsync () is called.
 Calling fsync () significantly reduces the efficiency of metadata disk writing.
 In some environments, IOPS may drop to several hundred and the latency increases to 2-3ms (but it's still enough for Doris metadata manipulation).
 Therefore, we recommend the following configuration:

 	1. For a single Follower FE deployment, `master_sync_policy` is set to `SYNC`, which prevents the loss of metadata due to the downtime of the FE system.
 	2. For multi-Follower FE deployment, we can set `master_sync_policy` and `replica_sync_policy` to `WRITE_NO_SYNC`, because we think that the probability of simultaneous outage of multiple systems is very low.